eserlxl/aurgen/doc/MAPPING-EXPANSION.md

 # Tool Mapping Expansion

-This document describes the tool mapping expansion system for aurgen.
+This document describes the tool mapping expansion system for AURGen.

 ## Overview